-Quartz is made from silicon dioxide, and Feldspar is made of sodium, calcium, or potassium along with quartz.
+Quartz is made from silicon dioxide, and Feldspar is made of sodium, calcium, or potassium, along with quartz.

-Quartz is found in abundance on beaches because they are hard and can survive to weather.
+Quartz is found in abundance on beaches because they are hard and can survive in weather.
 Quartz can be broken down into smaller pieces, but they do not easily dissolve and disappear because they are strong and resistant to chemical reactions.